-A trip to Antarctica is a once in a lifetime opportunity and we want to make sure you pick the right itinerary of the 3 that we offer:
+A trip to Antarctica is a once in a lifetime opportunity and we want to make sure you pick the right itinerary of the 3 that we propose:

-On this page you’ll find a comparison of all the trips we offer so you have all the details to make the perfect choice.
+On this page you’ll find a comparison of all the 3 trips o you have all the details to make the perfect choice.

-The earlier departure means that you get to see more untouched ice and larger icebergs than later in the season, as wildlife have not built nests and trampled on the pristine ice yet. it also means that there is a great chance for photography thanks to the golden hour sunrise and sunset which is not there later in the season.
+Go earlier in the season to see more untouched ice and larger icebergs, as wildlife have not built nests and trampled on the pristine ice yet.
+There is a greater chance for photography thanks to the golden hour sunrise and sunset which is not there later in the season.

 Penguins will be mating and building nests but will not have chicks yet.
 Seals will be basking on the sun, returning to the ice, and whales may be found breaching, though that is hard to see throughout.